Particular/docs.particular.net/servicecontrol/troubleshooting.md

 If ServiceControl fails to start and the logs contain a `Microsoft.Isam.Esent.Interop.EsentDatabaseDirtyShutdownException` run Esent Recovery against the ServiceControl database followed by an Esent Repair.

  1. Open an elevated command prompt and navigate to the ServiceControl [database directory](configure-ravendb-location.md) (the default is `%PROGRAMDATA%\Particular\ServiceControl\Particular.ServiceControl\DB`)
- 1. Run `esentutl /r RVN /l "logs"` and wait for it to finish
+ 1. Run `esentutl /r RVN /l "logs"` to run Recovery (bringing all databases to a clean-shutdown state) and wait for it to finish
- 1. Run `esentutl /p Data` and wait for it to finish
+ 1. Run `esentutl /p Data` to run Repair (Repairs a corrupted or damaged database) and wait for it to finish
  1. Restart ServiceControl

 ## Unable to connect to ServiceControl from either ServiceInsight or ServicePulse